vippsas/vipps-psp-api/vipps-psp-api.md

 ![PSP API sequence diagram](images/psp-sequence-diagram.png)

 **Important:** Some users may close Vipps immediately after seeing the payment confirmation, therefore not being "redirected" back to the merchant.
-Because of this it is important for the merchant and the PSP to _not_ base their transaction logic on the user reaching the `pspRedirectUrl`.
+Because of this, it is important for the merchant and the PSP to _not_ base their transaction logic on the user reaching the `pspRedirectUrl`.

 For example: Check for "reserved" status with the PSP's API (not Vipps' API),